nicksguru/commons-parent/README.md

 # [Nicks.Guru](https://nicks.guru) Commons Parent

-Provides dependencies and build sequence for a typical Spring Boot application:
+Provides dependencies and build sequence for all other Commons modules.
+Can be used in other Spring Boot applications as well:

-- **Spring Boot & Spring Cloud** - Core framework and microservices support
+- **Spring Boot & Spring Cloud** - core framework and microservices support
-- **TestContainers** - Integration testing with containerized databases
+- **TestContainers** - integration testing with containerized databases
-- **Camunda BPM** - Business process management and workflow engine
+- **Camunda BPM** - business process management and workflow engine
 - **AWS SDK** - Amazon Web Services integration
-- **Other libraries** - Security, monitoring, caching, and more
+- **Other libraries** - security, monitoring, caching, and more

 ## Usage